hackclub/hackclub/workshops/BMI_app/README.md

 Body mass index (BMI) application an calculator that  measure the body fat (or weight category) based on height and weight of the person.
 It uses a very simple formula :

 _(Your weight / your height )*2_

 #Step 1

 Now let build  our app.
-We will start off by visiting [MIT app inventor]{ http://appinventor.mit.edu/ }.
-Now inside the home page,right at the top next to the Logo of App inventor, click on the label *“CREATE APP!!”.* You will redirected to sign in using google; [click here](https://cloud-kimhkb4fl.vercel.app/0screenshot_2020-09-30_at_12.48.09.png) even if it your first time here.
+We will start off by visiting [MIT app inventor](http://appinventor.mit.edu/).Now inside the home page,right at the top next to the Logo of App inventor, click on the label *“CREATE APP!!”.* You will redirected to sign in using google; [click here](https://cloud-kimhkb4fl.vercel.app/0screenshot_2020-09-30_at_12.48.09.png) even if it your first time here.
 Now select you google account you preferred and you will be directed to to the of the workplace.

 Now if you not direct to name your project, right on the top click the selection _MY PROJECTS_ button.
 You then see that you have zero project.
 Now click on the select _create new Project_ which will ask you to give the name of your project and set name to "BMI".
 NOTE: if you prefer to used another name, you should not place a space between the word rather use an undercover ( _ ).